farlee2121/clj-recipe/doc/duck.md

   - pro: can differentiate ingredient list from steps just by which field they added it to
   - pro: gain powerful formatting with minimal effort
     - e.g. they can now add sections for parts of the recipe like Sauce Ingredients
-  - pro: simplier UI and data model for steps and ingredients
+  - pro: simpler UI and data model for steps and ingredients
   - con: easy for them to enter nonsense
   - con: need to sanitize the input
   - con?: They can add pretty much whatever, it need not be a recipe